brianmiller/PhValheim/README.md

 <br>
 ## Windows

 <h3>Note!
-Your PowerShell execution policy must be set to "bypass" to PowerShell scripts to run on your system.</h3>
+Your PowerShell execution policy must be set to "bypass" to allow PowerShell scripts to run on your system.</h3>

 1. Open a PowerShell terminal as administrator "Start > PowerShell (right-click, run as Administrator)
 2. Type "Set-ExecutionPolicy bypass"